RU09342/lab-2-blinking-leds-Veronicaw1013/Multiple Blink/README.md

 PM5CTL0 &= ~LOCKLPM5;

 The LEDs were configured as outputs depending on the pin numbers for each of the boards.
 The different cases for each board can be seen in the next section.
+Generally, PxDIR sets the pins as input or output, where PxDIR = 0 sets an input and PxDIR = 1 sets an output.
 Two integers "i" and "j" were created in order to use for counting.

  int i =0;